Thibault-Santonja/URPL_UTC_WebSite/README.md

 python manage.py runserver
 ```

-For easy launch, create some configuration (if you use IntellJ, PyCharm or any other JetBrain products take a look to parts 1.3. and 1.6.)
+For easy launch, create some configuration (if you use IntellJ, PyCharm or any other JetBrain products take a look to
+parts 1.3. and 1.6.)

 Project made with Django as back and React as Front (but we can  use another technology)

 ### Docker deployment

-When the project is deployed:
+Docker will provide us an elegant way to deploy the application any server with a minimal effort.
+I’ll split the
+application into 3 services:
-1. We’ll have a backend docker container which runs the API.
+1. **Backend**: We’ll have a backend docker container which runs the API.
-2. We’ll have an frontend docker container that builds the javascript code and passes this frontend app bundle to NGINX.
+2. **Frontend**: We’ll have a frontend docker container that builds the javascript code and passes this frontend app
+   bundle to NGINX.
-3. We’ll have an webserver docker container that runs NGINX which will serve the static frontend app and route API calls to the backend docker.
+3. **Webserver (NGINX)**: We’ll have a webserver docker container that runs NGINX which will serve the static frontend
+   app and route API calls to the backend docker.

+With `docker-compose`, we'll be allowed to build and run these 3 docker containers, and all services will be completely
+isolated from each others.
+Like that, we can deploy easily our back and front to different servers with zero or really
+few changes.

 ## 1. Project creation
 ### 1.1.
 Base

-Create main folder and move into it
+Create a main folder and move into it
 ```bash
 mkdir espace_UTC_website && cd $_
 ```